snehabedadhala/GDPTeam01/README.md

 In this sprint did a research on integrating the google maps api with web applications.
 Checked with API and the library that supports the web application.
 Here is the resource https://developers.google.com/maps/documentation/javascript/adding-a-google-map .
 Looking insights of Collaborative Realtime Mapping with Firebase, Geolocation: Displaying User or Device Position on Maps, Adding a Map and Markers to a React Application and Marker Clustering.

+we added reports page to the prototype like rider report and driver report.
+So that there is a clear count on ride given and ride requested from both driver and rider respectively.